Cazzar/Cazzar.github.io/_posts/2014-09-01-ForgeGradle-and-Java-8-A-Hackers-Guide.md

 layout:     post
 title:      "ForgeGradle and Java 8, A Hackers Guide"
 date:       2014-09-01 19:51:56
-exerpt:     "A small hack guide for getting ForgeGradle to compile for Java 8 and still allowing them to load in older environments"
+excerpt:     "A small hack guide for getting ForgeGradle to compile for Java 8 and still allowing them to load in older environments"
 categories: [tutorials, ForgeGradle]
 ---